microsoft/PSRule/docs/faq.md

 ## How do I disable or suppress the not processed warning?

-You may recieve a warning message suggesting a file or object _has not been processed_.
+You may receive a warning message suggesting a file or object _has not been processed_.
 If there are no rules that apply to the file or object this warning will be displayed.

 !!!
 Note